bryanl/workshop-php-bootstrap/README.md

 # Deploying PHP Apps to DigitalOcean

 This workshop is intended to get the participant familiar with deploying PHP applications using DigitalOcean.
-Topics from becoming familiar with DigitalOcean's API, to utilizing Docker, to finally working with an open source Platform as a service (PaaS) will be covered.
+Topics are becoming familiar with DigitalOcean's API, and utilizing Docker.

 The goal of this workshop is to guide the participant through deploying a PHP app using three different technologies to DigitalOcean.